Marwan-Kalboneh/cloud-learning-journey/project8-full-cicd-deploy/README.md

 ## Key Things I Learned

-- How to connect GitHub Actions to AWS without long-term AWS access keys using OIDC
+- How to connect GitHub Actions to AWS without long term AWS access keys using OIDC
 - How Docker images are built, tagged, and pushed to Amazon ECR
 - How EC2 can pull and run images from a private ECR repository
 - How SSH can be used inside a deployment pipeline
 - How Terraform can create repeatable cloud infrastructure
-- How CI/CD connects code changes to real infrastructure updates
+- How CI CD connects code changes to real infrastructure updates
-- Why `.terraform`, `.tfstate`, provider binaries, and secrets should not be committed to GitHub
+- Why .terraform, .tfstate, provider binaries, and secrets should not be committed to GitHub

 ## Security Notes